Pennant Games Documentation

 Overall Rating (OVR)

-Each player's OVR is computed as a position-weighted average of their 15 attributes.
+Each player's OVR is computed as a position-weighted average of their 24 visible attributes.
 Different positions value different attributes:

 • Point Guards — Court Vision, Awareness, and Presence matter most.
 Deep Range and Lockdown are important but not dominant.